Golden Sun: Setting

 Games in the Golden Sun series are set in the fictional world of Weyard, a flat and vaguely circular plane whose oceans perpetually spill off the edge of the world into what is seemingly an endless abyss.
 The first two installments, Golden Sun and The Lost Age, center around two groups of magically attuned "adepts" who are alternately charged with achieving and preventing the release of the potentially destructive power of Alchemy on the world.
 The force of Alchemy was prevalent in Weyard's ancient past, allowing for the development of great civilizations, but this eventually caused worldwide conflict that subsided only after it was sealed away.
-The keys to unlocking Alchemy, four magic jewels called the Elemental Stars, have been hidden within the mountain shrine, Mt.
+The keys to unlocking Alchemy, four magic jewels called the Elemental Stars, had been hidden within the mountain shrine, Mt.
 Aleph, guarded by the town of Vale at the mountain's base over time.
 The third installment, Dark Dawn, chronicles the events of Weyard thirty years following the return of Alchemy and the struggles the world's inhabitants face while adapting to their new reality.